Ghi-o/cloud-resume/journal.md

 # DAY 5 IAC with Terraform

 This will consist of defining my infracture as code in terraform.
 Terraform allows the infrastructure to be codified, repeatable, and easy to update across cloud providers.

+UPDATE: I am postponing the IAC with terraform because my friend has found a flaw on my website regarding the vistor count.
+He found that as he keeps refreshing the page, the visitor count will continuosly update.
+I need to fix this.

+- I will need to track visitors based on their IP address.
+- I need the Lambda function to check the ip BEFORE updating the count.